pecee06/love-babbar-ds-lectures/chapter20-OOPs/README.txt

     obj.B::f();
 }

 In case of hierarchical inheritance, say the derived class is inherited from 2 classes and both of them were derived from a single class.
-This will create ambiguity for compiler for choosing between same members (of grandparent) from 2 base classes
+This will create ambiguity for compiler in choosing between same members (of grandparent) from 2 base classes

 For handling this, we use virtual base classes
 Virtual base class is a way of preventing multiple instances of a given class from appearing in an inheritance hierarchy when using multiple inheritance